OldPatrick/buildpipe/README.md

   - expanding or
   - sliding windows
 - Fully integrated logging of key results in MLFlow, if the user wants it
-- Usage of several pre-processing steps from sklearn, self-written or from the BrandAid project
+- Usage of several pre-processing steps from sklearn or self-written
 - Finally, aligned results to the all models and folds